datasci-osu/dsosuk8s/user_docs/README_INSTRUCTOR.md

    example `https://beta.datasci.oregonstate.edu/nmc-245/`, and different classes access different Hubs/URLs.
 Within a Hub, some users
    (instructors & TAs) have "Admin"-level access with special permissions.

-2. **Login and User Management:** We currently support two options for user login: the "Native Authenticator" (which supports Hub-managed accounts and passwords) and Canvas-based access.
+2. **Login and User Management:** We currently support two options for user login: Canvas-based access, and the "Native Authenticator" (which supports Hub-managed accounts and passwords).
+   For information on access via Canvas, see the [Canvas Readme](README_CANVAS.md).
    For information on using the Native Authenticator, see the [Native Authenticator Readme](README_NATIVEAUTH.md).
-For information on access via Canvas, see the [Canvas Readme](README_CANVAS.md).

 2. **Cloud-Based Servers:** Eacher user's "interface" (shown in the screenshots above) is running as an individual server (Docker container, actually) in the cloud.
 This has some implications for Admins--for example, user servers may be shut down after a period of inactivity (e.g. 1. hour), or after